opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

 ---------------------------
 .. c:function:: void FeatureDetector::detect( const Mat\& image,                                vector<KeyPoint>\& keypoints,                                 const Mat\& mask=Mat() ) const

-    Detect keypoints in an image (first variant) or image set (second variant).
+    Detects keypoints in an image (first variant) or image set (second variant).

-    :param image: The image.
+    :param image: Image.

-    :param keypoints: The detected keypoints.
+    :param keypoints: Detected keypoints.

     :param mask: Mask specifying where to look for keypoints (optional).
-Must be a char matrix with non-zero values in the region of interest.
+It must be a char matrix with non-zero values in the region of interest.

 .. c:function:: void FeatureDetector::detect( const vector<Mat>\& images,                                                            vector<vector<KeyPoint> >\& keypoints,                                                             const vector<Mat>\& masks=vector<Mat>() ) const

-    * **images** Images set.
+    :param images: Image set.

-    * **keypoints** Collection of keypoints detected in an input images. keypoints[i] is a set of keypoints detected in an images[i].
+    :param keypoints: Collection of keypoints detected in input images. ``keypoints[i]`` is a set of keypoints detected in ``images[i]`` .

-    * **masks** Masks for each input image specifying where to look for keypoints (optional). masks[i] is a mask for images[i].
-                      Each element of  ``masks``  vector must be a char matrix with non-zero values in the region of interest.
+    :param masks: Masks for each input image specifying where to look for keypoints (optional). ``masks[i]`` is a mask for ``images[i]`` .
+Each element of the ``masks``  vector must be a char matrix with non-zero values in the region of interest.

 .. index:: FeatureDetector::read